lundqvistr/manual_medfak_research_data/manual.md

 ### What aspects are _not_ covered in this document?

 ### The structure of data files and folders
 A structured approach to storage of data and other documents in a research project is of course important.
-However, the level in this document is on a somewhat lower level with a focus on more practical aspects of data.
-A good source for more details on structures on the higher level is an article by Eloranta et al, as well as information at the [UMU library web](https://www.umu.se/bibliotek/forskningsdata/samla-och-organisera/)?
+However, the level in this document is on a somewhat lower level with a focus on more practical aspects of data management.
+A good source for more details on structures on the higher level is an [article](https://lakartidningen.se/klinik-och-vetenskap-1/2013/02/att-strukturera-och-dokumentera-forskningsprojekt/) by Eloranta et al, as well as information at the [UMU library web](https://www.umu.se/bibliotek/forskningsdata/samla-och-organisera/).

 #### FAIR data
 The concept of FAIR data (Findable, Accessible, Interoperable and Reusable) has been discussed during the last decade.
 As the [GO FAIR](https://www.go-fair.org) network describes the ambitions: